 Travelling far distances could be challenging for some this year.
-This is why learning about the countries that celebrate Thanksgiving outside the USA is so great!
+This is why learning about the countries that celebrate the holiday outside the USA is so great!
 You may still be able to book an escape this Thanksgiving.
 There could be a destination nearby which is easy to reach and safe to travel to during Thanksgiving – with the bonus of great Thanksgiving travel deals!

-Thanksgiving may look different this year due to social distancing and travel being put on pause for many months.
 Wherever, and however you celebrate it, Thanksgiving is a celebration of gratitude and a time to give thanks for what we have in our lives.
 Here’s to happy, healthy and safe travel in the future!